Skip to main content

 For the complete documentation index optimized for AI agents, see llms.txt.

-Local development runs the prebuilt ghcr.io/helixdb/enterprise-dev:latest container and exposes the gateway at POST /v1/query.
+Local development runs the prebuilt ghcr.io/helixdb/helixdb:v0.0.4 container and exposes the standalone server at POST /v2/query.
 By default, storage is in-memory.
 Use --disk when you want persistent local data backed by a CLI-managed MinIO volume.

 Prerequisites